#MUNIonThis: Not everyone has a fiery zeal to protect the planet, and environmentalists can often be met with strange stares by their peers.

 You can also join the conversation at a MUNI Meetup on Zero Waste Living happening on July 1, 3-6PM at Roots Katipunan.
 Find out more and register to secure your slot here.

-Jen Horn is the founder of MUNI, a community for mindful living.
+ABOUT THE AUTHOR Jen Horn is the founder of MUNI, a community for mindful living.
 Through MUNI, she encourages people to think critically – to ask questions about how they shop, eat and travel, to explore more socially and environmentally mindful ways of living and working.

 She is a sustainability advocate and community engagement consultant.
 She enjoys learning about psychology and the environment.
 Follow her at @nomadmanager.